TiwazM/ComfyUI-Precision-Model-Save/README.md

 For users who merge models in ComfyUI and want the saved checkpoint to match the live merged model exactly.

-A small diagnostic custom node for saving a **live merged MODEL** without using ComfyUI's normal `ModelSave` materialisation path.
+A small custom node for saving a **live merged MODEL** without using ComfyUI's normal `ModelSave` materialisation path.

 ## What it does